cloudnativer/kube-debug/docs/build.md

 ```

 The above command will automatically complete the build operation.
-After building, We will see two files `kube-debug` and `kube-debug-container-image.tar` in the current directory. `kube-debug` file is binary executable file, `kube-debug-container-image.tar` file is KKK container image offline package.
+After building, We will see two files `kube-debug` and `kube-debug-container-image.tar` in the current directory. `kube-debug` file is binary executable file, `kube-debug-container-image.tar` file is kube-debug's container image offline package.
 Now we can copy these two files to other machines, run the command `kube-debug -help` and start the debugging journey.
 <br>
 <br>